Configuring Solace OpenMAMA Bridges

 SESSION_SSL_CLIENT_PRIVATE_KEY_FILE_PASSWORD—the password that decrypts the private key

-Client certificate authentication depends on the TLS/SSL facility on the message broker, so it can only be used for secure Sessions (refer to Creating Secure Sessions).
+Client certificate authentication depends on the TLS/SSL facility on the event broker, so it can only be used for secure Sessions (refer to Creating Secure Sessions).

-Kerberos authentication can be used to authenticate clients for either secured or unsecured Sessions to the message broker.
-Unlike client certificate authentication, Kerberos authentication does not depend on the TLS/SSL facility on the message broker.
+Kerberos authentication can be used to authenticate clients for either secured or unsecured Sessions to the event broker.
+Unlike client certificate authentication, Kerberos authentication does not depend on the TLS/SSL facility on the event broker.

 To use the Kerberos authentication scheme, the following configurations must be made: